 In practice, we provide variable components to 80% of our employee population (in contrast to 30% of employees prior to the change).
-Only employees holding more junior or administrative roles stay on fully fixed compensation.

 Our leaders are accountable for achieving company targets through people.
 A high standard of people leadership is expected and will be continually measured through internal surveys as well as our performance management system.